d11wtq/whittle/README.md

 other rules, or even to themselves), and for each rule in your grammar, you provide a block that is invoked when the grammar is recognized.

 If you're not familiar with parsing, you should find Whittle to be a very friendly little parser.

-It is related, somewhat, to yacc and bison, which belong to the class of parsers knows as LALR(1): Lookeahead Left-Right (using 1 lookahead token).
+It is related, somewhat, to yacc and bison, which belong to the class of parsers knows as LALR(1): Lookahead Left-Right (using 1 lookahead token).
 This class of parsers is both easy to work with, and powerful.

 Whittle provides meaningful error reporting and even lets you hook into the error handling logic